Facundo Díaz Acosta: 2020–2022: ATP debut, Maiden Challenger title

-2023–2024: Major and Masters debuts, First ATP title, top 50
+2023–2025: Major and Masters debuts, First ATP title, top 50

-He recorded his first ATP win at the 2023 Argentina Open as a wildcard against his compatriot Federico Coria and achieved his best ranking as world No. 134 on 8 May 2023, following his second ATP Challenger title at the 2023 Savannah Challenger.
+Díaz Acosta recorded his first ATP win at the 2023 Argentina Open as a wildcard against his compatriot Federico Coria and achieved his best ranking as world No. 134 on 8 May 2023, following his second ATP Challenger title at the 2023 Savannah Challenger.

 Díaz Acosta made his Grand Slam tournament main draw debut as a lucky loser at the 2023 French Open – Men's singles, but was defeated by Jason Kubler in the first round.
 He also entered the 2023 US Open losing to John Isner in the first round.

-He made his Australian Open debut losing to 12th seed Taylor Fritz in five sets.
+The Argentine made his Australian Open debut losing to 12th seed Taylor Fritz in five sets.

 Díaz Acosta reached his first ATP quarterfinal at the 2024 Córdoba Open defeating two compatriots, qualifier and ATP debutant Federico Agustín Gómez and lucky loser Thiago Agustín Tirante.
 The following week at the 2024 Argentina Open Díaz Acosta reached back-to-back quarterfinals defeating compatriot and fourth seed Francisco Cerúndolo in straight sets.
 He made his first ATP semifinal defeating Dušan Lajović setting up again a meeting with Federico Coria whom he defeated again this time to reach his first ATP final.
-He won his first ATP title without dropping a set the whole tournament, defeating third seed Nicolás Jarry in the final.
-As a result he reached a new career-high ranking in the top 60 on 19 February 2024.
+He won his first ATP title without dropping a set the whole tournament, defeating third seed Nicolas Jarry in the final.
+As a result, he reached a new career-high ranking in the top 60 on 19 February 2024.
 In the next ATP 500 tournament in Rio he defeated Stan Wawrinka in straight sets.
 As a result, he moved to a new career-high in the top 55 on 26 February 2024.
 He lost to Sebastián Báez.
 The following week he played in Santiago, where he won his first round match against Pedro Cachín, before losing against Pedro Martínez.

-He made his ATP Masters 1000 debut at the 2024 Miami Open, losing his first round match to Alexei Popyrin in straight sets.
+Díaz Acosta made his ATP Masters 1000 debut at the 2024 Miami Open, losing his first round match to Alexei Popyrin in straight sets.
 At the next Masters in Monaco, he entered the main draw as a lucky loser, but lost to Roberto Bautista Agut in straight sets in the first round.

 Following his second round win at the 2024 Barcelona Open Banc Sabadell over 15th seed Borna Ćorić, he reached the top 50 in the singles rankings on 22 April 2024.
 Later defeating Fábián Marozsán in the third round, coming back from a set down to win the match.
 In the quarterfinals he lost to fifth seed Stefanos Tsitsipas.

+2026: Five Challenger titles, back to top 100

+Following winning a leading fifth Challenger title for the season at the Internazionali di Tennis San Marino Open, he returned to the top 100 for the first time since February 2025, on 3 August 2026.